wp-plugins/subscribe2/ReadMe.txt

 == Changelog ==

+= Version 8.5 by Matthew Robinson =

+* Fixed width of a page select drop down in the Widget settings - thanks to Balky79
+* Added option to check the comment subscription box by default - thanks to Doug Lerner

 = Version 8.4 by Matthew Robinson =

 * Fixed an error in the 'Send Mail' page that blocked emails from being sent